Dumbarton

 In 1884 the Dunbartonshire FA Cup was inaugurated and over the next 50 years Dumbarton FC won the competition no fewer than 23 times.

-In 1889 the club merged with neighbours Dumbarton Athletic; the new team continued to play as Dumbarton and to wear that team's black and gold colours.
+In 1889 the club absorbed neighbours Dumbarton Athletic; the new team continued to play as Dumbarton and to wear that team's black and gold colours.

 In 1890 Dumbarton helped form the Scottish Football League and tied with Rangers on points for the title.
 Since no mechanism had been agreed to separate clubs that finished level on points, a play-off was arranged.
 After this match was drawn, the two clubs shared the championship.
 The following season Dumbarton won the competition outright, two points ahead of Celtic.